Senators make another run at passing Dream Act for young immigrants

-Graham, R-S.C., recalled that nugget in the news conference with Sen. Dick Durbin, D-Ill., where they announced they were making another run at trying to pass the Dream Act to provide a way for certain young immigrants who arrived or stayed in the country illegally to become legal permanent residents.
-McCain is recovering from surgery related to a brain tumor.
+And now Graham, R-S.C., is joining Sen. Dick Durbin, D-Ill., to try again to pass the Dream Act to provide a way for certain young immigrants who arrived or stayed in the country illegally to become legal permanent residents.
+Graham reminded reporters of McCain's role on the day after McCain announced that he is battling brain cancer.

 Through his work with McCain on the issue, Graham said he has come to believe that resolving immigration is absolutely necessary for the country’s economic stability and security.